NB There is a lot to pack into this session. You’ll need to keep it moving!

 Do not tell the students what the session / module is about at this stage if possible, nor share the title / objectives etc. We want to find out how much students can infer from the slides as an intriguing way into the topic.

 Show MV History Resource 1.1 Presentation Slide 2: Memorial in Hyde Park.

 What is it?
 What is a memorial?
 Who does it commemorate?
 Slides 3 and 4 provide more clues if necessary.
 Establish that it commemorates the victims of 7/7 but be vague.

 Hand out blank pieces of A3 paper.
-In pairs / small groups, students write ‘7/7On 7th July, 2005 four suicide bombers coordinated attacks on the London transport system.
-52 people were killed and estimated 700 injured.
-London Bombings’ in the middle and write as much as they know around it.
+In pairs / small groups, students write "7/7 London Bombings" in the middle and write as much as they know around it (a "mind map").

 Hand out copies of Resource 1.2 What happened on 7/7? and ask students to compare it with their sheet.

 Class discussion: What didn’t they know?
 Does the summary sheet miss out anything important?
 This is the point at which to ensure that they have a reasonable understanding of what happened.

 - What do we know at this point in the investigation?

 - Did you learn anything surprising or unusual?

 - Is there anything on your 7/7 mind map that wasn’t mentioned in the summary?